 There are two levels of artists who may participate in the AIP—master designers and associate designers.
 Associate designers are eligible for direct promotion to the master designer level after two years in the program.
 Under AIP provisions, master designers receive $2,500 for each design submitted for consideration and associate designers $2,000.
 Each artist receives an additional $5,000 per design if that design is selected for a coin or medal.
 All AIP artists are invited to create and submit at least one candidate design annually for a coin or medal program.

-In the past, AIP artists have submitted successful designs for several United States Mint programs, including the 50 State Quarters® Program, American Eagle Platinum Coin Program, Presidential $1 Coin Program, First Spouse Gold Coin and Medal Program, and America the Beautiful Quarters® Program.
+In the past, AIP artists have submitted successful designs for several United States Mint programs, including the 50 State Quarters® Program, the American Eagle Platinum Coin Program, the Presidential $1 Coin Program, the First Spouse Gold Coin and Medal Program, and the America the Beautiful Quarters® Program.

-Additional information about the United States Mint and the ew coin releases is available at http://www.usmint.gov.
+Additional information about the United States Mint and the new coin releases is available at http://www.usmint.gov.